JackBerezhnov/bulk-lighthouse/README.md

 # Bulk Lighthouse

 A powerful web application for running bulk PageSpeed Insights and Lighthouse audits on multiple websites.
 Built with Next.js, React, and Supabase for efficient performance testing and analysis.
+Here is the link to the live demo: https://bulk-lighthouse.vercel.app/

 ## Features